travislbrundage/geonode-user-accounts/README.rst

 django-user-accounts: user accounts for Django
 ==============================================

-Provides user accounts to a Django project.
+Provides user accounts to a GeoNode project.

+Forked from django-user-account for implementing the user invitation feature.
+When in django-user-account it will be re-enabled that feature (once existing in Pinax) we will move back to it.

 Requirements
 ============